cardano-foundation/CIPs/CIP-0068/README.md

 ##### Retrieve metadata from a Plutus validator

-We want to bring the metadata of the SFT `d5e6bf0500378d4f0da4e8dde6becec7621cd8cbf5cbb9b87013d4cc.(444)TestToken` in the Plutus validator context.
+We want to bring the metadata of the RFT `d5e6bf0500378d4f0da4e8dde6becec7621cd8cbf5cbb9b87013d4cc.(444)TestToken` in the Plutus validator context.
 To do this we

 1. Construct `reference NFT` from `user token`: `d5e6bf0500378d4f0da4e8dde6becec7621cd8cbf5cbb9b87013d4cc.(100)TestToken` (off-chain)
 2. Look up `reference NFT` and find the output it's locked in. (off-chain)